amazon-science/robust-tableqa/README.md

 }
 ```

-For more info and details on how to install/run check [Scripts for Open-domain TableQA with Late Interaction Models](#scripts-for-open-domain-tableqa-with-late-interaction-models) in the [Experiments](#experiments) Section below.
+For more info and details on how to install/run check [Scripts for Open-domain TableQA with Late Interaction Models](#scripts-for-open-domain-tableqa-with-late-interaction-models) in the [Codebase](#codebase) Section below.

 <hr>

-## Experiments
+## Codebase

 - [Codebase Structure](#codebase-structure)
   - [3rd-party Open-Source Tools](#3rd-party-open-source-tools)
   - [Overview](#overview)